How We Rate Dog Food

 Where can I find information about what to expect from a specific dog food?

 Our reviews have nothing to do with results.
-That’s why we created a 2-way blog… to allow readers to share their real life experiences and results with others.
+That’s why we created a two-way blog, so that readers can share their real-life experiences and results with others.

-So, for a better idea about what to expect with any dog food, be sure to read the “Comments” section at the end of each review.
+So, for a better idea about what to expect from any dog food, be sure to read the “Comments” section at the end of each review.

 I can’t find a review for a specific dog food on your website.
 But I am able to locate a review of the brand.
 Why?

-In most cases, we rate dog foods by selecting a typical product to represent the full product line.
-We only rarely rate each individual product.
+In most cases, we rate dog foods by selecting a typical recipe to represent the full product line.
+We rate each individual recipe but only have a “deep dive” into one.

-You can find a list of all the products included in a particular review near the beginning of each article.
+You can find a list of all the recipes included in a particular review near the beginning of each article.

 Since so many readers are complaining about problems with a particular dog food, shouldn’t you change your rating?

-Our reviews and ratings have nothing to do with results and are based solely upon the label.
+Our reviews and ratings have nothing to do with other reviews and are based solely upon the label.

 Do you award a higher rating to dry, canned or raw dog foods?